13 Motorcycle Theft Statistics in The US (2023 Update)

 One of the biggest fears for any motorcycle owner is walking outside to find that the bike has been stolen.
 Unfortunately, motorcycles are stolen all the time.
 Some people even claim that motorcycles are more likely to be stolen than cars.
 Motorcycle thefts are a large and growing problem in the United States.

-Using the most recently published crime statistics and data, we have compiled thirteen facts regarding motorcycle thefts in the United States and compiled them into:
+Using the most recently published crime statistics and data, we have compiled thirteen facts regarding motorcycle thefts in the United States.

 Top 13 Motorcycle Theft Statistics for the United States